Software Engineering

 Semester 2

-This course gives students a broad overview of the key steps in data science such as accessing, cleansing, exploring, analyzing, visualizing, and interpreting data.
+This course will give students a broad overview of the key steps in data science such as accessing, cleansing, exploring, analyzing, visualizing, and interpreting data.

 This course provides in-depth discussions of project management principles and modern software project management practices as well as methodologies such as the Agile methodology.
 Students will also learn the concepts of acquisition, contract basics, and management skills to successfully deal with acquired technical resources.
 Through IT-based case studies and role-playing, they will learn about procurement and acquisition activities, develop acquisition strategies, and prepare different acquisition plans.